-Donor Funding Comments

-IDB US\$ 2.4 M plus possible reallocation from the \$16 M Works under the ASSP including \$600,000 of ASSP work already carried out For Emergency Assistance within 9 months of the emergency.
-Discussion required with IDB on whether synergies with the ASSP loan could result in re-prioritisation of D&I works to the Medium Term Works

-EU Euro 20 M Potential, lead in time perhaps 1 -2 years ?
+Donor Funding Comments IDB US\$ 2.4 M plus possible reallocation from the \$16 M Works under the ASSP including \$600,000 of ASSP work already carried out For Emergency Assistance within 9 months of the emergency.
+Discussion required with IDB on whether synergies with the ASSP loan could result in re-prioritisation of D&I works to the Medium Term Works EU Euro 20 M Potential, lead in time perhaps 1 -2 years?
 UNDP US\$ 100,000 or more For Consultancy Services only.
-Unallocated from existing funding of Task Force - utilise to complete Immediate Works management and supervision

-CIDA Not known

-DfID Not known

-USAID Not known

-CDB US\$ 3 M Potential, proposed for Works in Regions 2 and 5 as Emergency Works in these areas was limited

-Others Not known

-Total Not known
+Unallocated from existing funding of Task Force - could be utilised to complete Immediate Works management and supervision CIDA Not known DfID Not certain Unlikely to be able to provide more funds USAID Not known CDB US\$ 3 M Potential, proposed for Works in Regions 2 and 5 as Emergency Works in these areas was limited Others Not known Total Not known